rachmadaniHaryono/mitmproxy-image/CONTRIBUTING.md

 - `make test`, to run the test suite
 - `make check`, to check if everything is OK
 - `make changelog`, to update the changelog
-- `make release version=x.y.z`, to release a version

 ## Environment setup